Frequently Asked Questions

 What should the cabin leaders bring for the cabin?

 It is recommended that chaperones bring items such as an alarm clock, hand soap, bath mat, extra pens/pencils, and board/card games for the students to use in the cabin.
+See additional information in the chaperone packet on this page.

 As a chaperone, what am I responsible for?

 You will be expected to participate in all outdoor school activities such as; classes, devotions, and evening activities.
 You are also responsible for supervising free time and are expected to help keep crowd control in class.
+See additional information in the chaperone packet on this page.

-Why do I have to give you my social security number on the health form?
+Why do I have to give you my Social Security Number on the health form?

-We ask for a social security number in the event that we need to take you (or your student) to the emergency room – the hospital will need it.
+We ask for a Social Security Number in the event that we need to take you (or your student) to the emergency room – the hospital will need it.
 We shred all health forms at the end of each outdoor education season.

 Will my students be in classes with another school?